Institute of Environmental Sciences (CML)

 - Sustainable Development: Big Issues New Answers 15 EC, period: 4 Sep - 10 Nov 2017

 In this course, you will be asked to explore what is meant by sustainability, starting from your own initial views and background.
 You will be challenged to discuss questions such as: what are the effects of population growth, technology and culture on the environment in which we live?
 And how can a society work towards greater sustainability?
 The major current environmental problems, like climate change, food security, loss of biodiversity, waste processing and soil degradation will be addressed, as will methods and technologies to measure and modify the effects of human activities on the environment.
 The course consists of 4 Modules: Introduction to Sustainability; Biodiversity; System Earth & Climate Change; and Economy & Technology.

 - Designing Research for Sustainability Solutions 8 EC, period: 13 Nov - 22 Dec 2017

 This course offers you in-depth knowledge of and training in major environmental tools and techniques for developing solutions to sustainability problems.
 These include systems approach and systems thinking, scenario analyses, restoration methodology, as well as practical skills like English writing, and interview and questionnaire techniques.

-Area study Sustainability (you will select one of the following three options):
+Area study Sustainability (you will select one of the following four options):

 - Area Study Sustainability Netherlands 7 EC, period: 8 Jan - 2 Feb 2018